-Rabbit Anti-MMP-2, C-Terminal, is supplied in 0.01 M phosphate buffered saline, pH 7.4, containing 50% glycerol and 0.1% sodium azide.
+Rabbit Anti-MMP-2, Hinge Region is supplied in 0.01 M phosphate buffered saline, pH 7.4, containing 50% glycerol and 15 mM sodium azide as preservative.

 Protein concentration is approximately 1 mg/ml.

 Precautions and Disclaimer

 Due to the sodium azide content a material safety data sheet (MSDS) for this product has been sent to the attention of the safety officer of your institution.
 Consult the MSDS for information regarding hazards and safe handling practices.